timrettop/SynoUPS-SController/README.md

 ```
 The script accepts two strings for the argument, "quick" and "deep".
 If nothing is called, "quick" is the default.

-There are some very crude validation tests that are run to more quickly identfy errors, but I'm sure there are lots more to add later.
+There are some validation tests that are run to more quickly identfy errors, but I'm sure there are lots more to add later.

 ### 6. Schedule it
 Go to the DSM Web interface (Control panel -> Task scheduler) and add two tasks: